colbyktang/colbyktang/README.md

 * S.T.A.L.K.E.R.
 * Yakuza

-You can reach me at cobtang@gmail.com
+You can reach me at cobtang@gmail.com or LinkedIn at https://www.linkedin.com/in/cobtang/

 <!---
 colbyktang/colbyktang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.